AgranatMarkit/swift/docs/Generics.rst

 Generic functions can be overloaded based entirely on constraints.
 For example, consider a binary search algorithm::

-   func binarySearch<
+  func binarySearch<C : EnumerableCollection>
-      C : EnumerableCollection where C.Element : Comparable
-   >(_ collection : C, value : C.Element)
+    (_ collection : C, value : C.Element) -> C.EnumeratorType
-     -> C.EnumeratorType
+    where C.Element : Comparable
   {
     // We can perform log(N) comparisons, but EnumerableCollection
     // only supports linear walks, so this is linear time }

   protocol RandomAccessEnumerator : Enumerator {
-     // splits a range in half, returning both halves func split() -> (Enumerator, Enumerator)
+    // splits a range in half, returning both halves func split() -> (any Enumerator, any Enumerator)
   }

-   func binarySearch<
+  func binarySearch<C : EnumerableCollection>
-      C : EnumerableCollection
+    (_ collection : C, value : C.Element) -> C.EnumeratorType
     where C.Element : Comparable,
-                 C.EnumeratorType: RandomAccessEnumerator
-   >(_ collection : C, value : C.Element)
-     -> C.EnumeratorType
+          C.EnumeratorType : RandomAccessEnumerator
   {
     // We can perform log(N) comparisons and log(N) range splits,
     // so this is logarithmic time
   }

 If binarySearch is called with a sequence whose range type conforms to RandomAccessEnumerator, both of the generic functions match.
 However, the second